sonata-nfv/son-gkeeper/README.md

 Please see the [several levels of tests](test_levels.md) that may be considered.

 ## Usage
-Please refer to the [`son-gtkapi`](https://github.com/sonata-nfv/son-gkeeper/tree/master/son-gtkapi) repository and each one of the other folders in this repository for examples of usage of each one of the already developed micro-services.
+Please refer to the [Usage documentation wiki pages](https://github.com/sonata-nfv/son-gkeeper/wiki/Usage-documentation] for all the **usage** details.

 ## License
 The license of the SONATA Gatekeeper is Apache 2.0 (please see the [license](https://github.com/sonata-nfv/son-editorgkeeper/blob/master/LICENSE) file).